top of page

 1907 Sanborn Fire Insurance Map of Danville, Indiana, showing a section of the town, including commercial buildings, a livery, and the Hendricks County Jail.
 The structures are color-coded to indicate building materials: pink for brick and yellow for frame construction.
 An arrow, representing a camera vantage point, points to an empty space directly west of the jail, where the house at 98 West Broadway was once situated

 1907 map of Danville.
-The green arrow (added by author) represents the vantage point of the photograph taken in 1908, capturing the roof of the Keeney house directly behind the Sheriff’s residence.
+The green arrow represents the vantage point of the photograph taken in 1908, capturing the roof of the Keeney house directly behind the Sheriff’s residence.
 Indiana University - DataCORE.

 • Facebook